Guglielmo Stella: Biography

-He was born in Milan.
-He did not attend a particular academy or have any specific mentor but was self-educated and drew from eclectic sources.
+Stella was born in Milan, son of the publisher Luigi Stella.He did not attend a particular academy or have any specific mentor but was self-educated and drew from eclectic sources.
 He was equally eclectic in subjects he painted or wrote about.
-He was an artistic collaborator in the journal of La stampa in Venice.
-He was also a correspondent del Monde lllustré and of Tour de Monde of Paris, along with Enrico Castelnuovo and Alessandro Pascolato.
-Stella also served as director of the Arte del Mondo Illustrato of Turin and spent some time in Paris.
+He was an artistic collaborator for La stampa journal in Venice.
+He was also a correspondent for Monde Illustré and of Tour de Monde of Paris, along with Enrico Castelnuovo and Alessandro Pascolato.
+Stella also served as director of Arte del Mondo Illustrato from Turin and spent some time in Paris.